cfengine/documentation/manuals/components.markdown

 clients when they need to update their policies.
 Policies obtained from `/var/cfengine/masterfiles` are then cached in `/var/cfengine/inputs` for local policy execution.
 The `cf-agent` executable does not execute policies directly from this repository.

 * `/var/cfengine/inputs`

-Cached policy repository located on a CFEngine client.
-The `cf-agent` executable executes policies from this repository.
+Cached policy repository on each CFEngine client.
+When `cf-agent` is invoked by `cf-execd`, it reads only from this directory.

 * `/var/cfengine/modules`